 Georg Heinrich and Christina Grün

-Georg Heinrich and Christina Grün along with their ten children were among the first group of Volga Germans to settle in Portland in 1881.
+Georg Heinrich and Christina Grün, along with their children, were among the first Volga Germans to settle in Portland in 1881

-In late 1875, George and Christina Green, along with their nine children, departed from Rosenfeld, Russia with other Volga Germans bound for the United States.
-The family sailed first to Liverpool England where they boarded the steamship City of Montreal.
-After crossing the Atlantic they arrived in New York on January 6th, 1876.
-The Green family initially settled near Otis, Kansas on land provided under the Homestead Act.
-George and Christina's tenth and last child, Maria, was born in March 1877 in Otis.
+In late 1875, George, Christina, and their children departed from Rosenfeld, Russia, with other Volga Germans bound for the United States.
+The family first traveled to Liverpool, England, boarding the steamship City of Montreal.
+After crossing the Atlantic, they arrived in New York on January 6th, 1876.
+The Green family settled near Otis, Kansas, on land provided under the Homestead Act.
+George and Christina's last child, Maria, was born in March 1877 in Otis.

-In late 1875, George and Christina Green, along with their nine children, departed from Rosenfeld, Russia with other Volga Germans bound for the United States.
-The family sailed first to Liverpool England where they boarded the steamship City of Montreal.
-After crossing the Atlantic they arrived in New York on January 6th, 1876.
-The Green family initially settled near Otis, Kansas on land provided under the Homestead Act.
-George and Christina's tenth and last child, Maria, was born in March 1877 in Otis.
+In late 1875, George, Christina, and their children departed from Rosenfeld, Russia, with other Volga Germans bound for the United States.
+The family first traveled to Liverpool, England, boarding the steamship City of Montreal.
+After crossing the Atlantic, they arrived in New York on January 6th, 1876.
+The Green family settled near Otis, Kansas, on land provided under the Homestead Act.
+George and Christina's last child, Maria, was born in March 1877 in Otis.

-In 1880, most of the family was living in La Crosse township, Kansas and George is listed in the U.S. census as a general store keeper.
-Son, Phillip and his wife Ann (Rothe) and their two children were living on a farm in nearby Pioneer, Kansas.
+In 1880, most of the family lived in La Crosse township, Kansas, and George was listed in the U.S. census as a general storekeeper.
+Son, Phillip, his wife Ann (Rothe), and their two children lived on a farm in nearby Pioneer, Kansas.

 Part of the Kansas group decided to pursue farming opportunities in Eastern Washington at the urging of Henry Villard's Oregon Improvement Company.
 George's son Phillip Heinrich (Henry) was one of two scouts who went to the Palouse country to determine if the land was suitable for farming.
 Phillip Henry returned with favorable reports.
-As a result, part of the Kansas group, including Phillip Henry, his wife Anna (née Rothe) and their children, drove overland by mule team to Endicott, Washington in the fall of 1882, There they established a homestead.
+As a result, part of the Kansas group, including Phillip Henry, his wife Anna (née Rothe), and their children, drove overland by mule team to Endicott, Washington, in the fall of 1882.
+Near Endicott, they established a homestead.

 Part of the Kansas group decided to pursue farming opportunities in Eastern Washington at the urging of Henry Villard's Oregon Improvement Company.
 George's son Phillip Heinrich (Henry) was one of two scouts who went to the Palouse country to determine if the land was suitable for farming.
 Phillip Henry returned with favorable reports.
-As a result, part of the Kansas group, including Phillip Henry, his wife Anna (née Rothe) and their children, drove overland by mule team to Endicott, Washington in the fall of 1882, There they established a homestead.
+As a result, part of the Kansas group, including Phillip Henry, his wife Anna (née Rothe), and their children, drove overland by mule team to Endicott, Washington, in the fall of 1882.
+Near Endicott, they established a homestead.

-For a time, George and Christina moved south of Portland where they purchased 100 acres about 6 miles west of Silverton.
+For a time, George and Christina moved south of Portland, where they purchased 100 acres about 6 miles west of Silverton.
 George established a store and named it Green's Station.
-He later changed the name to Switzerland (aka Howell Prairie), perhaps in recognition of the Swiss-Germans living in the area.
-Their son's were called upon to farm their acreage.
+He later changed the name to Switzerland (aka Howell Prairie), perhaps in recognition of the Swiss-Germans living there.
+Their sons were called upon to farm their acreage.

-By 1889, George, Christina and part of their family had moved back to Portland.
+By 1889, George, Christina, and part of their family had moved back to Portland.
 They were residing at 803 4th Street (now 3819 NE MLK Blvd).
-George was operating a grocery store located at 75 Union Avenue (now the corner of NE Everett and MLK Blvd.), with help from his sons Conrad, Jacob and John.
+George operated a grocery store located at 75 Union Avenue (now the corner of NE Everett and MLK Blvd.) with help from his sons Conrad, Jacob, and John.

-Joseph died in Portland on March 25, 1901 and was buried at the Lone Fir Cemetery near his mother.
+Joseph died in Portland on March 25, 1901, and was buried near his mother at the Lone Fir Cemetery.

-Anna Maria (Marie) and Heinrich Peter (Peter) were both single and living as lodgers in Colfax, Washington in 1900.
+Anna Maria (Marie) and Heinrich Peter (Peter) were single and living as lodgers in Colfax, Washington, in 1900.
 Peter worked as a restaurant keeper and Marie as a waitress.

-In 1900, George was living at his grocery store at 75 Union Avenue North.
+In 1900, George lived at his 75 Union Avenue North grocery store.

 Johannes (John) died in 1909 and is buried at the Rose City Cemetery in Portland.

-Conrad died on April 3, 1915 and was buried and Lincoln Memorial Park in Portland.
+Conrad died on April 3, 1915, and was buried at Lincoln Memorial Park in Portland.

 Maria died in 1931 in Seattle, Washington.